XHTIX-FM

-XHTIX-FM is a radio station on 100.1 FM in Temixco, Morelos, Mexico, primarily serving Cuernavaca.
-It carries the W Radio news/talk format from Radiópolis.
+XHTIX-FM is a radio station on 100.1 FM in Temixco, Morelos, Mexico, primarily serving Cuernavaca. carries the Vox Radio Hits adult contemporary format from Radiópolis.

 History

 XHTIX received its concession on November 3, 1994.
 It was originally known as Factor 100 and later W Radical; when that format was abandoned on XEW-FM in Mexico City, it became known as Radiológico in the early 2000s.
 It was owned by Stella Generosa Mejido Hernández until 2012.

 In 2020, XHTIX affiliated with Radiópolis and began airing W Radio programming.
 The Radiológico name was modified to Radiológico W and then to W Radio in 2021.